alexisvincent/systemjs-config-builder/example/README.md

 `yarn global add systemjs-tools`

+`yarn global add serve` for a static file server (or another one if you prefer)

 Everytime we do a `yarn add`, we will need to regenerate the config.
 There is a `postinstall` hook to do this for you, but if you notice anything strange, just run `systemjs config` in the `package.json` directory.

+Note that until recently Yarn didn't respect `postinstall` hooks, so either upgrade Yarn or run `systemjs config` separately.

 ## Basic install